EddyTheCo/Esterv.Utils.Updater/README.md

 # Esterv.Utils.Updater

 This repo implements a C++ class and QML Module that takes care of downloading and installing application updates.
+The latter can be used to do in-app updates.
+The methods rely on the [Qt Installer Framework ](https://doc.qt.io/qtinstallerframework/)(QtIFW) and that the application also install the 'maintenancetool' provided by the QtIFW.

 ## Dependencies